EGI-Federation/documentation/content/en/internal/helpdesk/features/team-tickets/_index.md

 ## Introduction: purpose and conditions

-- The purpose of TEAM tickets is to allow all team members to modify all tickets of their team although they may not have support access and they do not have submitted the ticket themselves.
+- The purpose of TEAM tickets is to allow all team members to modify all tickets of their team ,although they may not have support access, and they do not have submitted the ticket themselves.
 - Only members of a few VOs are allowed to submit team tickets:
   - Alice